dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 provided two.
 The first is based on the standard deviation;
 as discussed above, in a normal curve, 99.7% of the data lies within 3 SDs of the mean, so anything outside of that can be considered an outlier.
-The second is based on the Inter-quartile Range (IQR), which is the difference between Q1 and Q3; any data that lies below of 1.5 IQR from Q1 or above 1.5 IQR from Q3 can be considered an outlier.
+The second is based on the Inter-Quartile Range (IQR), which is the difference between Q1 and Q3; any data that lies below 1.5 IQR from Q1 (< Q1 - 1.5 * IQR) or above 1.5 IQR from Q3 (> Q3 + 1.5 * IQR) can be considered an outlier.

 Note: Often, the two measures of outliers will produce different